epigen/atacseq_pipeline/README.md

 - if unsure why a certain rule will be executed use option --reason in the dry run, this will give the reason for the execution of each rule
 - when there are 3 or less samples all the UMAP data and plots will be empty
 - when there are 2 or less samples all the PCA data and plots will be empty
-- in case the pipeline crashes, you manually canceled ll your jobs or when snakemake tries to "resume.. resubmit.." jobs, then remove .snakemake/incomplete directory!
+- in case the pipeline crashes, you manually canceled your jobs or when snakemake tries to "resume.. resubmit.." jobs, then remove the .snakemake/incomplete directory!
 - if you commit a lot of jobs eg via slurm (>500) this might take some time (ie 1s/job commit)
 - two comments on peak support quantification
     - even though the peak support of a region in a certain sample is 0, does not mean that there are no reads counted in the count matrix, it just states that there was no peak called